Dirt Devil Simpli-Stik Review

-Next up in our testing process was evaluating the ability of the Dirt Devil to clean up debris from hard surfaces.
-We used flour, rice, oats, pet hair, and Cheerios as our sample messes on a section of hardwood floor, rating this model on how much debris it collected and how long it took.
-The Dirt Devil didn't do particularly well, earning a 5 out of 10 for its mediocre performance.
+Next up in our testing process was evaluating the ability of the SimpliStick to clean up debris from hard surfaces.
+We used flour, rice, oats, pet hair, and Cheerios as our sample messes on a section of hardwood floor, rating each model on how much debris it collected and how long it took.
+This vacuum didn't do particularly well.

-This model started off the test with an alright performance in our rice collection test, doing a decent job and collecting all the rice in a single pass.
+The SimpliStick started the test with an alright performance in our rice collection test, doing a decent job and collecting all the rice in a single pass.
 It also did a solid job picking up pet hair.
-However, it leaks when the collection bin was full, though not as much as the BLACK+DECKER.
-This model delivered an abysmal performance in the flour test, taking over 20 passes in each section to clean up the flour satisfactorily.
+However, it leaks when the collection bin is full and delivers an abysmal performance in the flour test, taking over 20 passes in each section to clean up the flour satisfactorily.
 It did better when tasked with picking up Cheerios but still became clogged after a while, and with oats, it tended to pile them up before sucking them up.

 Ease of Use

-Our next set of tests composed our Ease of Use metric, which made up 20% of the total score.
-We based this on how many cleaning modes and options each model had, how well it cleaned in close to edges and under furniture, as well as the level of noise emitted by each vacuum.
-The Dirt Devil wasn't the easiest to use, earning a 4 out of 10 for its relatively below average performance.
+Our next set of tests surrounding ease of use made up 20% of the total score.
+We based this on how many cleaning modes and options each model had, how well it cleaned in close to edges and under furniture, and the level of noise emitted by each vacuum.
+The SimpliStick wasn't the easiest to use and had a below-average performance.

 This model doesn't have any different cleaning modes available and lacks a rotating brush.
-The Dirt Devil didn't do terribly well at cleaning close to edges, leaving a decently sized strip of rice behind.
+It also doesn't do well at cleaning close to edges and left a decently sized strip of rice behind during edge-testing.

-Accounting for the remaining 15% of the total score, Carpet Cleaning was our final evaluation metric for rating these products.
+For the remaining 15% of the total score, carpet cleaning was our final evaluation metric for rating these products.
 We used the same sample messes from our hard floor evaluation — oats, flour, cereal, pet hair, and rice — conducting tests on both flat, low-pile carpet and fluffy, medium-pile carpet.
-The Dirt Devil delivered a poor performance, meriting a 3 out of 10 for its efforts.
+The SimpliStick delivered a poor performance.

-This vacuum did an ok job at picking up rice on the flat carpet, though it took multiple passes and left behind plenty of residual rice dust.
-It did much, much worse on the fluffy carpet, barely picking anything up and leaving a fair amount of residual debris behind.
+This vacuum did an okay job picking up rice from flat carpet, though it took multiple passes and left behind plenty of residual rice dust.
+It did much, much worse on fluffy carpet, barely picking anything up and leaving a fair amount of residual debris behind.
 It didn't do any better at picking up flour, leaving plenty of leftover mess behind.